bclc0597/My-100DaysofMLCode/README.md

 **Thoughts**: Jeremy compared his model performance to a Kaggle competition leaderboard, pretty cool, hope I can know how to do that soon and participate in Kaggle competitions with similar topic as those Im interested in.
 Also figured maybe learner.recorder.plot_losses() can see model loss on CV set plus training set?
 May solve yesterday's question in mind.

 **Expectation of tmr**: for real, finish lesson 3 at least

+## Day 4 : Jan 31 , 2020

+**Today's Progress** : Finished lesson 3, introduced to a few concepts that I kinda know but not concretely, did diff image classifications such as image regression, segmentation etc, considering if i should try to do another little work on these topics, or should i just continue to lesson 4 and learn new things.
+Also learned that sigmoid function is already an outdated activation function, now we use Rectified Linear Unit most of the time for deep learning according to Jeremy.
+**Thoughts**: Learned a cool website, neuralnetworksanddeeplearning.com, reading that page will definitely strengthen my understanding on the concept.

+**Expectation of tmr**: consider if should work on lesson 3 or just continue watching lesson 4, hmm

+## Day 5 : Feb 1 , 2020

+**Today's Progress** :
+**Thoughts**:
+**Expectation of tmr**: